 You have to keep reevaluating how much food you’re giving your kitten, but the effort is worthwhile.
 Feeding your kitten the right amount of food is one of the best ways you can help then grow up to be a healthy and happy adult cat.

-How Much To Feed a Kitten at Every Kitten Growth Stage
+How Much to Feed a Kitten at Every Growth Stage

 Age and size are the primary factors that affect how much to feed a kitten.